Farmers Market Regional Workshops

 To support Kansas' farmer's markets, six workshops are generally held throughout the state in February.
 Due to COVID-19, these workshops were held virtually this year.
 These workshops are hosted by the Kansas Department of Agriculture and K-State Research & Extension.

-The 2021 Farmers' Market/Direct-To-Consumer Virtual Workshop sessions have concluded and recordings will be available soon.
-Below are the resources shared during these sessions.
+The 2021 Farmers' Market/Direct-To-Consumer Virtual Workshop sessions have concluded.
+Below are the recordings and resources shared during these sessions.

 Lunch and Learn Session Resources: